Backlight's albums may be configured to allow visitors to download your images.

 Create custom download rendition via Publisher

 Use this to create and supply files separately from the publish process.
-For example, Lightroom can only publish images in JPG format.
+For example, Backlight's publishers can only create images in JPG format.
 If you want to supply downloads in a file format other than JPG, you would need to supply those files manually.

-Supply a folder name and the file extension for the downloads, such as tif, png, etc. The folder should be created within the published album, for example:
+Provide a folder name and the file extension for the downloads, such as tif, png, etc. The folder should be manually created within the published album, for example:

 Images in this folder should have identical files names for their corresponding images in the album.